lachlanbirnie/ReTM/README.md

 $$

 #### Estimated Relative Transfer Function
-The ReTF is estimated by the ratio of spectral covariances
+The ReTF is estimated by the ratio of spatial correlations

 $$
 R_{12}^{(s)}(f) \approx \frac{E_{1,2}(f)}{E_{2,2}(f)}